Akuli/akuli.github.io/http.md

 sock.close()
 ```

-Either way, you should now see `lol` in the browser.
+Either way, you should now see the body `lol` displayed in the browser.

 ## HTTPS = HTTP + SSL + different default port